Chris FollinBy Chris Follin

 Battery or charger situationBetter moveWhy

-Battery gets hot, vents, leaks, or smellsStop charging and disconnect safely.That is a failure signal, not a reason to wait longer.
+Battery gets hot, vents, leaks, smells, swells, or will not hold chargeStop charging and disconnect safely.That is a failure signal, not a reason to wait longer.

 Before charging

 Park in a ventilated area away from open flame and sparks.
 Turn the charger off or unplug it before connecting clamps.
 Identify positive and negative.
-Clean severe corrosion only if you can do it safely with eye protection.
+Clean severe corrosion only if you can do it safely with eye protection, gloves, and enough light to see what you are touching.

 Pick the right charge mode

-Use the battery chemistry mode that matches the battery: flooded lead-acid, AGM, gel, or lithium if applicable.
-Use a lower amperage for a slow safe charge unless the charger and battery specify otherwise.
-Automatic maintainers are useful for keeping a good battery topped off, but they may not recover a severely discharged battery.
+Use the battery chemistry mode that matches the battery: flooded/wet lead-acid, AGM, gel, EFB, or lithium if applicable.
+Use a slower automatic charge unless the charger and battery specify a faster rate.
+Automatic maintainers are useful for keeping a healthy battery topped off, but they may not recover a severely discharged or damaged battery.

 Know when to stop